Office Location: 2nd Floor, South College

 Office Phone: x2120

 Nicole is the Senior Director of Academic Diversity and Inclusiveness for the Office of Academic Diversity and Inclusiveness (OADI) and an Adjunct Assistant Professor of Anthropology at Beloit College.
 Nicole’s general interests are in radical pedagogy, academic hustling, and social justice.
 Her research focuses on the intersections of race, racism, gender, citizenship and belonging, nationalism and the nation-state, community organizing and activism, social movements, equity in higher education, mentoring and radical black thought.
-A founding member of #blacklivesmatterbeloit, Nicole is committed to pushing against dominant narratives to ensure marginalized voices and bodies are seen and heard.
+Currently, Nicole is working on two research projects – the first project looks at the experiences of black women at Primarily White Institutions (PWIs) as a way to develop proactive, versus reactive, inclusion and diversity policies.
+The second project examines Black and Minority Ethnic (BME) identity in post-Brexit Bristol, England.
+This is a continuation of her dissertation research on the relationship between race and citizenship on national identity, what Nicole calls racialized citizenship, in England.
+As a black feminist scholar who uses a decolonizing lens, Nicole is committed to pushing against dominant narratives to ensure marginalized voices, bodies, and thought are seen and heard.

 Nicole’s previous training at a Masters level was in biological/forensic anthropology.
 She worked on three forensic cases at Louisiana State University in the FACES Lab and conducted research on questioning the validity of biological notions of race, using nonmetric techniques on crania to identify ancestry.
 She uses her biological training to inform her current work around race and racism.

 Professor at Beloit Since: 2013

 Ph.D., Anthropology.
 2011.
 Michigan State University